The markets have returned 192% over 10 years. How has your portfolio performed?

 Investors don't usually seek a second opinion or 'shop around' the same way.

-Yet there's so much to lose.
+Yet there's so much to lose with the uncertainty that exists.

 Or, alternatively, a life-changing mistake.